australia outback

 Thank you for your very interesting question.

-First of all, don't worry, I don't think
+First of all, don't worry, I don't think you are crazy, not at all.

 I met people who did this, cycling from Darwin to Adelaide, and other bicycle adventures in the Australian Outback.
 It is possible.